-After we tried katsu kare at a casual restaurant near our Osaka Airbnb apartment, we returned multiple times to eat tasty Japanese Curry topped with fried tonkatsu pork.
+After we tried katsu kare at a casual restaurant near our Osaka apartment, we returned multiple times to eat tasty Japanese Curry topped with fried tonkatsu pork.
 By adding sides of pickled vegetables and miso soup, we turned the cheap eats dish into a satisfying meal.

 Avoid spillage by eating Japanese curry with a spoon.

 11. Wagyu Beef